AlexSD92/simon_game/readme.md

 - Largest function has 17 statements in it, while the median is 3.

 - The most complex function has a cyclomatic complexity value of 8 while the median is 1.

+#### high_scores.js

+No errors.

+Metrics:

+- There is only one function in this file.

+- It takes one argument.

+- This function is empty.

+- Cyclomatic complexity number for this function is 1.

 ### [Chrome Dev Tools - Lighthouse](https://developers.google.com/web/tools/lighthouse/)